Tonis81/SignesPastor/index.md

 ## 6. Teaching

-1.Theoretical and practical epidemiological foundations (university master in public health), *University of Miguel Hernández, Department of Public Health, School of Medicine, 03550, San Joan d’Alacant, ES* (2022).
+1.Theoretical and practical epidemiological foundations 2669 (university master in public health), *University of Miguel Hernández, Department of Public Health, School of Medicine, 03550, San Joan d’Alacant, ES* (2022).

+2.Master final assigment 2679 (university master in public health), *University of Miguel Hernández, Department of Public Health, School of Medicine, 03550, San Joan d’Alacant, ES* (2022).

+3.Biotic and abiotic contamination 6425 (university master agrifood quality and technology), *University of Miguel Hernández, Department of Food Science and Technology, 03312, Desamparados, ES* (2022).

-2.Epidemiology and health demographics 1962 (medical degree), *University of Miguel Hernández, Department of Public Health, School of Medicine, 03550, San Joan d’Alacant, ES* (from 2021 to 2022).
+4.Epidemiology and health demographics 1962 (medical degree), *University of Miguel Hernández, Department of Public Health, School of Medicine, 03550, San Joan d’Alacant, ES* (from 2021 to 2022).

-3.Advanced epidemiological methods 2673 (university master in public health), *University of Miguel Hernández, Department of Public Health, School of Medicine, 03550, San Joan d’Alacant, ES* (from 2021 to 2022).
+5.Advanced epidemiological methods 2673 (university master in public health), *University of Miguel Hernández, Department of Public Health, School of Medicine, 03550, San Joan d’Alacant, ES* (from 2021 to 2022).

-4.Relevant health problems and specific interventions in public health 2672 (university master in public health), *University of Miguel Hernández, Department of Public Health, School of Medicine, 03550, San Joan d’Alacant, ES* (from 2021 to 2022).
+6.Relevant health problems and specific interventions in public health 2672 (university master in public health), *University of Miguel Hernández, Department of Public Health, School of Medicine, 03550, San Joan d’Alacant, ES* (from 2021 to 2022).

-5.Topics of epidemiology.
+7.Topics of epidemiology.
 Chronic arsenic exposure., *Dartmouth College, Geisel School of Medicine, Epidemiology Department.
 1 Medical Center Drive, Williamson Translational Research Building, Lebanon, NH, 03756, US* (from 2020 to 2021).

-6.Data module.
+8.Data module.
 Epidemiology & biostatistics., *Dartmouth College, Geisel School of Medicine, Epidemiology Department.
 1 Medical Center Drive, Williamson Translational Research Building, Lebanon, NH, 03756, US* (2020).

-7.Co-supervise and mentor PhD students.
+9.Co-supervise and mentor PhD students.
 Statistical analysis, data management, and scientific writing., *Dartmouth College, Geisel School of Medicine, Epidemiology Department.
 1 Medical Center Drive, Williamson Translational Research Building, Lebanon, NH, 03756, US* (from 2018 to 2021).

-8.Applying ICP-MS to speciation and quantitative analysis of arsenic in foodstuffs and beverages., *Webinar organised by Thermo Fisher Scientific* (2016).
+10.Applying ICP-MS to speciation and quantitative analysis of arsenic in foodstuffs and beverages., *Webinar organised by Thermo Fisher Scientific* (2016).

-9.Co-supervise and mentor PhD students.
+11.Co-supervise and mentor PhD students.
 Laboratory equipment and chemical analysis., *Queen’s University Belfast, Institute of Global Food Security.
 19 Chlorine Gardens, Belfast BT9 5DL, NI, UK* (from 2014 to 2016).

-10.Train and supervise the personnel involved in research projects, *Doscadesa, 15 Calle Ricote, Molina de Segura, 30500, Murcia, ES* (from 2013 to 2014).
+12.Train and supervise the personnel involved in research projects, *Doscadesa, 15 Calle Ricote, Molina de Segura, 30500, Murcia, ES* (from 2013 to 2014).

-11.Train and supervise the personnel involved in research projects, *Imasde Agroalimentaria, 3 Calle Nápoles, Pozuelo de Alarcón, 28224, Madrid, ES* (from 2011 to 2013).
+13.Train and supervise the personnel involved in research projects, *Imasde Agroalimentaria, 3 Calle Nápoles, Pozuelo de Alarcón, 28224, Madrid, ES* (from 2011 to 2013).

-12.Supervise and mentor graduate and master students, assistant instructor for senior/graduate-level courses., *University of Miguel Hernández, Food Technology Department, Carretera de Beniel, km 3.2, 03312, Orihuela, ES* (from 2005 to 2009).
+14.Supervise and mentor graduate and master students, assistant instructor for senior/graduate-level courses., *University of Miguel Hernández, Food Technology Department, Carretera de Beniel, km 3.2, 03312, Orihuela, ES* (from 2005 to 2009).

 ## 7. Scientific book chapters